 All about the gram?

 If being on social media and putting yourself out there scares you or makes you feel uncomfortable that can actually be a good thing.
 Nothing good ever comes from your comfort zone.
 At first, when I started my instagram account in 2015, I was playing it very safe.
 I shared quick snippets of food that I made and never shared much of a personal side.
 I also didn’t engage with many people on the platform other than just ‘liking’ a pic every now and then.
 Suffice to say, my growth was sooooo slow.
 I didn’t understand the importance of sharing from a place of vulnerability and engaging with others.
 Those things matter on social media so please don’t underestimate them.
 If you could care less about being an influencer (ugh, I hate that term lol) then don’t focus on that.
 But, I do think that in today’s age, you should have some kind of social media presence.
-Choose the platform that works for you and leave behind what doesn’t.
+Choose the platform that works for you and leave behind what doesn’t (for me that is Twitter lol).

 In closing, I think that having a strong niche with a focus on who you are serving is the most important thing.